webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 Token binding could be used independently of cookies.
 Consequently, an application server would not be required to accept and store cookies, though the push service would not be able to offload any state as a result.

+## Subscription Association

+The public key or otherwise public token offered by the application service to the push service may also be used to associate a subscription with the application server that can prove possession of the private counterpart.

+Subscription association reduces the reliance on endpoint secrecy by requiring this proof to be presented when requesting delivery of a push message.
+This can provide an additional level of security in a situation where the application server may suffer a data leak.

+### Amendments to Subscribing for Push Messages

+The user agent may include the public token of the application server to associate the subscription with when creating a subscription, when developer has made the association token available.
+For example, the Web Push API [API] could enable the public token of the application server to associate the subscription with in the "association" field of the PushSubscriptionOptions dictionary.

+The URL-safe base-64 encoded [RFC4648] representation of the token may be included by the user agent by including a Crypto-Key header in the request to create a new subscription.

+As an extension, accepting multiple keys to be specified in the Crypto-Key header when creating a subscription would allow a subscription to be associated with multiple application servers.
+This would require more state to be maintained by the push service for each subscription.

+### Amendments to Requesting Push Message Delivery

+When a subscription has been associated with an application server, the request for push message delivery must include proof of possession of the private counterpart of the token that was used when creating the subscription.

+If the application server cannot satisfy this requirement, the application server must reject the delivery and generate a 401 (Unauthorized) status code.

 # IANA Considerations